Thursday March 15 and Friday March 16

 2525 South FM 565, Baytown, TX 77523

-DATES: Gates open at RPR Thursday, March 16th at 7:00 am and the event will be all day the 16th, finishing around 4:00 pm on Friday March 17th.
+DATES: Gates open at RPR Thursday, March 15th at 7:00 am and the event will finish around 4:00 pm on Friday March 16th.
 Thursday will have us focusing on acclimation runs, grudge matches and starting to qualify for three classes.

-COST: Price is $265 per car.
-This is non-refundable, however you can transfer an entry if your car cannot make it (subject to my approval – Peter Blach).
+COST: Price is $250 per car.
+This is non-refundable, however you can transfer an entry if your car cannot make it (subject to approval from TX2K Official).
 Keep in mind that non-refundable means that if the weather ends up cancelling the event, there are no refunds.
-The $265 payment includes the drivers gate fee.
+The $250 payment includes the drivers gate fee for Thursday and Friday.

-HOW DO YOU LOCK IN A SPOT: Click Here to Register
+HOW DO YOU RESERVE A ROLL RACE SPOT: Click Here to Register

 GATE FEE: Spectators will have 2 options on both Thursday and Friday: $20 per person per day for general admission, parking will be located in general spectator area (gates 3,4,5) OR $30 per person per day for VIP admission, parking will be within the RPR grounds (gate 1) and will include a wrist band that will get you special access to parts of the venue that will otherwise be off limits to those without the $30 pass.
 Special access will include access to the return road that goes along the length of the track, it will be closed during the roll race and open to sponsors and VIP admission holders.
-Special access will also include access to grandstands that will be sectioned off and at the finish line of the roll race event.
+VIP admission will also include access to the Starting Line Club grandstands that will be reserved for VIP only.

 STRUCTURE: Cars will qualify into one of three classes.
 The top 16 cars will be in the Unlimited bracket, the next 16 will be in the Super Sport bracket and the next 16 will be in the Sport bracket.
 Grudge matches (callouts) will be allowed as will test-n-tune runs.
 We will have a VHT tractor and a crew responsible for “prepping” the full 1,500 ft race distance.